luzhang06/AzureMachineLearningGallery/tutorial/tutorial1-use-existing-components.md

 1. Click *Create new component -> From YAML file*.
 Chose Github repo as source.
 Fill in the URL of component YAML spec file.

     ![create-component](./create-component.PNG)

-    [to do]add some explaination on the latest yaml
 1. Follow the wizard to finish the creation.
 After creation you will see the component both in component tab and Designer palette on the left.
 1. Repeat 1-4 for score.yaml and evaluate.yaml to register score and evaluate component to your workspace.